lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-11-30-CTT_in_Isabelle-II.md

 The simplest possible example is to use the type formation rules, available as `form_rls`, a list of theorems starting with those for $N$ and the $\Pi$-types.
+In this way we can enumerate well-formed types by generating the corresponding proofs.

 To begin, we enter a **schematic** goal.
 This allows the use of schematic variables in the goal, presumably with the expectation that they will be replaced